Mohamed-Waled/Mohamed-Waled/README.md

     - Product Landing Page > [Live Site URL 4]
     - Technical Documentation Page > [Live Site URL 5]
     - Personal Portfolio Webpage > [Live Site URL 6]
+- JavaScript Algorithms and Data Structures with five Projects > [The Certificate 4]
+    - Palindrome Checker
+    - Roman Numeral Converter
+    - Caesars Cipher
+    - Telephone Number Validator
+    - Cash Register
+P.S.
+You can find all of them with the solutions in the certificate link.

-And now I solve challenges at both [Frontend Mentor] and [CSS Battle] such as :
+And now I solve challenges at both [Frontend Mentor] and [CSS Battle] such as:

 - Frontend Mentore :
     - QR Code Component > [Live Site URL 7]